 Rugs of this sort continued to be woven into the nineteenth century although in far fewer numbers, so far as we can tell.
 This eighteenth and earlier nineteenth century development should be seen within the larger setting of Oriental rug production at this time, which was a period of decline, not in quality but in scale because of the falling off of the European market.

-European taste had moved away from Oriental rugs in favor of local European productions like Aubusson, Savonnerie, and Axminster which produced carpets in a native, classically-derived European style.
+European taste had moved away from Oriental rugs in favor of local European productions.
+Examples of these European weaving companies are Aubusson, Savonnerie and Axminster which produced carpets in a native, classically derived, European style.

-Against this background it would seem that the larger eighteenth- and early nineteenth-century Oushak or Smyrna carpets were made for affluent local Turkish consumption and to a limited extent for the Turkish territories of Eastern Europe.
+Against this background it would seem that, the larger eighteenth, and early nineteenth century Oushak or Smyrna carpets, were made for affluent local Turkish consumption.

-From a relatively early time in the Ottoman period, the town of Oushak in western Turkey has been a major center of rug production.
+From a relatively early time, during the Ottoman period, the town of Oushak, in western Turkey, has been a major center of rug production.
 Many of the great masterpieces of early Turkish rug weaving from the fifteenth to the seventeenth centuries have been attributed to this center.

 The great star and medallion antique Oushak carpets of the late fifteenth to seventeenth century were made there, and it is even possible that the various carpets of the so-called “Holbein” type of family were products of Oushak as well.
 To say the very least, Oushak has a major claim to a long and distinguished tradition of rug weaving which has continued right up into modern times.

 All this changed after the middle of the nineteenth century when Ushak, now Oushak, re-emerged as a major center of production in keeping with the larger revival of oriental rug production in Turkey and Persia at this time.